 That’s access to a lot of data for free.

-Take the name of one of your known competitors and place it into the search box to see the magic live.
+Take the name of one of your known competitors and place it into the search box

 You’ll be directed straight to a dashboard that shows you all of the major stats about this site in the database you’ve chosen: